andrew/ultimate-awesome/README.md

 - [awesome-audio-visual](https://github.com/krantiparida/awesome-audio-visual) - A curated list of different papers and datasets in various areas of audio-visual processing.
 - [awesome-material](https://github.com/sachin1092/awesome-material) - A curated list of Google's material design libraries for different frameworks.
 - [awesome-open-source-supporters](https://github.com/zachflower/awesome-open-source-supporters) - ⭐️ A curated list of companies that offer their services for free to Open Source projects.
+- [awesome-gulp](https://github.com/alferov/awesome-gulp) - :tropical_drink: A curated list of awesome gulp resources, plugins, and boilerplates for a better development workflow automation -
 - [awesome-diversity](https://github.com/folkswhocode/awesome-diversity) - A curated list of amazingly awesome articles, websites and resources about diversity in technology.
 - [awesome-github](https://github.com/Kikobeats/awesome-github) - An exquisite list of awesome :octocat: secrets.
 - [awesome-prisma](https://github.com/catalinmiron/awesome-prisma) - A collection of awesome things regarding Prisma ecosystem.